NeoVectorX/MicStreamer/README.md

 7. Run the Mac Receiver app and click Start Listening.
 8. You're done!
 Check the [Guide.md](Guide.md) for additional tweaks/settings in Discord, etc.

+### Mini Mode - Floating Mute Button:
+Want to move the app out of the way but keep mic control handy?
+Tap "Launch Floating Mute Button" inside the app.
+This spawns a small, draggable mute/unmute button you can place anywhere in your space for quick access during gameplay or calls.
+A single tap Mutes the Mic audio (red).
+Tap it again to unmute.
+A long press (hold) turns the icon (gray) and activates audio dimming based off the setting chosen in the Vision Pro MicStreamer app.
+This is designed to allow users to hold a conversation in the room without removing the headset while gaming.
+Release to return audio back to the previous state.

 ### ⚠️ Heads-Up: Unsigned App Notice

 The MicStreamer Windows Receiver is currently **not digitally signed**, so you may see a Windows SmartScreen warning the first time you run it.  **Click More Info -> Run Anyway to launch**.
 This is normal behavior for indie-developed apps without a certificate.
 The MacOS version is signed.